Category Archives: appetizer

 Take the dough out and cut it into 10 equal pieces.
 Form each into a ball and press the balls flat into round discs.

 Heat a large frying pan or griddle, either seasoned cast iron or a good non-stick finish.
 Heat your oven to 500 degrees.
 Take 1 piece of dough at a time and roll it out on a floured surface till it is about 8-10 inches across and less than 1/4 inch thick.
 Lay it on the hot griddle and cook it over a medium heat for 4-5 minutes.
 It will puff up in places or all over, and there will be some brown spots on each side as you flip it.
 Slide a spatula under the naan and transfer it to the oven, directly onto the rack, for a minute or two, just till it finishes puffing up into a balloon and begins to color lightly on top.
-Remove naan from the oven and brush it lightly with melted butter.
+Remove naan from the oven and brush it lightly with melted vegan butter or olive oil.

 Serve the breads hot, fresh from the oven, or let them cool and wrap them up.